New coronavirus test is imperfect step toward mass screening

 WHAT'S DIFFERENT ABOUT THIS TEST?

-The new test screens for new infections but in a different way.
-The test from Quidel Corp. looks for protein traces of the virus — known as antigens.
+The test from Quidel Corp. screens for new infections but in a different way.
+It looks for protein traces of the virus — known as antigens.
 The same approach is used in rapid tests for flu, strep throat and other infections that are run at the hospital or doctor's office.
 They represent a trade-off, sacrificing some of the accuracy of more rigorous tests for quicker results at a lower cost.

 "They allow you to dramatically expand testing and they’re very cheap," said Dr. Scott Gottlieb, the former FDA commissioner, in an interview Sunday with CBS.
 But he acknowledged antigen testing's reduced accuracy: “They're going to miss some patients who have COVID.”

-Note: This story was first published on May 11, 2020.
-It was updated on May 12, 2020, to correct OraSure Technologies’ federal contract to $710,000, not $700 million